 More information about Mr. Boyle can be found at Dan Boyle & Associates, Inc.

-More information about Mr. Chambers can be found at Mobility Planners LLC.
+More Information about Ms. Kraft can be found at her website

 Dr. Roger Teal founded DemandTrans Solutions predecessor company, TWJ Consulting, in 1994 and has provided business and intellectual leadership since the company’s inception.
 A former tenured faculty member in the transportation systems area of Civil Engineering at the University of California, Irvine, Dr. Teal has over 30 years of experience in project management, software design and development, consulting and research.
 He has initiated and directed to a successful conclusion numerous projects of substantial size and complexity in the information technology and transportation fields.
 These include both operational systems used by organizations such as Verizon Business and British Telecom as well as web-based applications for multiple organizations or consumers, the most recent of which is a service that predicts weather-related airport delays for travelers several days in advance.